paluh/purescript-son-of-a-j/README.md

 - [x] Provide __efficient__ serialization for types which are internally represented as valid JSON.

-- [ ] Provide __efficient__ transformations between any other generic PureScript type (think `Sum`) and it's json serializable version.
+- [ ] Provide __efficient__ transformations between any other generic PureScript type (think `Sum`) and its json serializable version.

 ## Supported types

-This library exploits internal JavaScript representations of some PureScript types to allow simple serialization and deserialization of their values.
+This library exploits internal JavaScript representations of some PureScript types to allow serialization and deserialization of their values.
-It provides simple `class SonJ a` which proofs serializiblity of a given type.
+It provides `SonJ` class which proofs serializiblity of a given type.

 Currently supported types are: `Number`, `String`, `Int`, `Boolean`, `Record`, `Variant`, `Array`, `Null` (defined internally) and `newtype` (with `Newtype` instance) around any serializable type.

-To use this lib user don't have to provide any instances at all (check `X` type in example below).
+To use this lib user dosen't have to provide any instances at all (please check `X` type processing in the example below).

 ## Limitations